peterhinch/micropython-async/v3/docs/TUTORIAL.md

 adds complexity but is necessary in some applications, notably where connectivity is via WiFi (see below).

-At the time of writing (March 2019) support for TLS on nonblocking sockets is under development.
-Its exact status is unknown (to me).
+Support for TLS on nonblocking sockets is platform dependent.
+It works on ESP32 and Pyboard D. It does not work on ESP8266.

 The use of nonblocking sockets requires some attention to detail.
 If a nonblocking read is performed, because of server latency, there is no guarantee